lifrances/steel-fatigue-ml/README.md

 - `preprocessed_data_no_logC.csv`
 - `preprocessed_data_no_sixthC.csv`

-The project automatically loads the datasets and performs an 80/20 train-test split during execution.
+The datasets are automatically loaded from the `data/` directory and split into training and testing sets during execution.

 ## Installation